whistlegraph/aesthetic-computer/README.txt

   - [] Show most recent painting on profile page.
   - [] Allow people to set a status.
     - [] Where to store this?
+  - [] Is there something in particular that makes the cloudflare worker slow, like the handle lookup?
+  - [] Profile it...

 *plot* (new launch fonts)
   - [-] Make the UI responsive based on grid and scale and window size.